KSE-Team/prozorro-scu/README.md

 ### 1. `prozorro_scu_clustering.ipynb`

 **Objective:**
 The primary task of this notebook is to process raw procurement data and output it at the SKU (Stock Keeping Unit) level.
+- Dtaset: The project involves analyzing data on office equipment tenders from Prozorro for the years 2023-2024.
+- Data: Initially, the dataset contained 518,601 price records, which were cleaned down to 237,260 entries after removing missing values? and ~80,000 - in final.
+Objective: The notebook  focused on clustering or other analytical techniques related to this dataset.

 **Steps:**
 - **Data Loading:** Procurement data is loaded from ProZorro.
 - **Data Cleaning:** The raw data is cleaned to remove any inconsistencies or errors.
-- **Clustering:** The cleaned data is clustered based on similar goods, focusing specifically on the product type `30190000-7 Office equipment market`.
+- **Clustering:** The cleaned data is clustered based on similar goods using k-means metod.
 - **Outlier Removal:** Outliers and clusters with fewer than 50 records are removed.
 - **Shapiro Test Filtering:** Records where the Shapiro-Wilk test score is less than 95% are filtered out.